CNUClasses/embeddings/README.md

 ./code/rerank_with_chromadb.py - uses biencoder above to generate embeddings, pushes them to chromadb,, then evaluates test set on chromadb.
 Pulls results per query, then reranks results using reranker
 ./code/logs folder - contains logs of training reranking runs

-## requirements
+## Install requirements
-clone FLAG repo for hard negative mining and finetuning cross encoders Faiss- used by FLAG to embed contexts, a library for efficient similarity search and clustering of dense vectors see requirements.txt
+clone FLAG repo for hard negative mining and finetuning cross encoder Faiss- a library for efficient similarity search and clustering of dense vectors, used by FLAG to embed contexts, see requirements.txt

 ## Data Preparation